Rail transport in Djibouti

 Rail transport in Djibouti is administered through the Ethio-Djibouti Standard Gauge Rail Transport Share Company, a bi-national company between Ethiopia and Djibouti to manage the only railway in Djibouti, the electrified standard gauge international Addis Ababa–Djibouti Railway.
-This railway opened on 1 January 2018 replaced the international metre gauge railway from Djibouti's capital Djibouti City to the Ethiopian capital Addis Ababa, which was officially decommissioned in 2016.
+This railway opened on 1 January 2018 and replaced the international metre gauge railway from Djibouti's capital Djibouti City to the Ethiopian capital Addis Ababa, which was officially decommissioned in 2016.

 Addis Ababa–Djibouti Railway

 Ethiopia and Djibouti's economies are reliant on each other with about 95 percent of all Ethiopian international trade going through Djibouti's port at the Port of Doraleh.
 The old metre gauge railway was almost defunct and unable to transport goods to and from Ethiopia to Djibouti for decades.
 In 2010, Ethiopia decided to build a new standard gauge railway.
 In 2011, one year after finalizing plans on a new national railway network, financing was secured for the Addis Ababa–Djibouti Railway and construction was awarded to Chinese construction firms.
 In October 2016 and January 2017, the railway was completed and inaugurated.
 The railway became operational on 1 January 2018.
 The physical railway of 759 km length alone did cost around US $3.5b (US $4m per km of railway) while the Exim Bank of China facilitated a package, that resulted in loans of about US $2.5b in total.
 Therefore, In 2013, loans totalling US$3 billion were secured from the Exim Bank of China, with US$2.4 billion going to the Ethiopian section of the railway and the balance to be spent in Djibouti.
 As the loans came from China, most contributing firms were from China.

 A total of 93 km of the railway is running on Djiboutian territory.
 It is a single track railway line along the entire Djiboutian share of the railway.
 It connects the border with Ethiopia at Guelile with the Port of Doraleh in the capital Djibouti City.
 The border crossing with Ethiopia at Guelile has no railway station, the first railway station on Djiboutian territory is at Ali Sabieh, 9 km inland.
 81 km of the railway between the border post at Guelile and the Nagad railway station in the capital Djibouti City close to the Djibouti–Ambouli International Airport are electrified, standard operation happens with trains hauled by electric locomotives.
 The final stretch between the Nagad railway station and the Port of Doraleh (12.1 km) is non-electrified and only served by diesel locomotives to avoid interferences of loading / unloading cranes with the electric overhead catenary of an electrified railway.

 Along the line, Djibouti has a total of four railway stations: